mkader/ML.NET/ManualCreation.md

     new InputModel { YearsOfExperience = 8.2f, Salary = 114000 }, new InputModel { YearsOfExperience = 8.9f, Salary = 109000 }
 };

-// Load and preprocess data
-var trainingData = mlContext.Data.LoadFromEnumerable(data);
+// Load and preprocess data.
+LoadFromEnumerable - Loads the data from an in-memory collection (data) into an IDataView. var trainingData = mlContext.Data.LoadFromEnumerable(data);

 // Train a model